Q: Can one be considered a co-founder when they didn’t start a company?

-Co-founders literally of course are the couple few folks who sit around the coffee table, dream up the idea, write the first line of code, get the first beta customer, etc.
+Co-founders are often defined as the couple few folks who sit around the coffee table, dream up the idea, write the first line of code, get the first beta customer, etc.

 - “Slightly Late Founder”: Someone with such a key, critical role in the first 6 months that they basically add as much value as any founder.
 This is pretty common.
 IMHO — let them be a “founder” if it makes sense.
 You’ll know if someone meets this standard.